STAR FERRY

 Central (Central Ferry Pier 7) to Tsim Sha Tsui (Kowloon Point) - 9 minutes journey

-Wan Chai to Tsim Sha Tsui (Kowloon Point) - 8 minutes journey
+Wan Chai (New Wan Chai Ferry Pier) to Tsim Sha Tsui (Kowloon Point) - 8 minutes journey

-From 1999 until 2011 Star Ferry also operated two cross-harbour routes between Central and Hung Hom and Wanchai and Hung Hom.
-Following heavy financial losses on these routes the company did not seek to renew the three-year licence to operate these routes when it expired on 31st March 2011 and no other ferry operator has expressed an interest in taking over the service.
+From 1999 until 2011 Star Ferry also operated two cross-harbour routes between Central and Hung Hom and Wan Chai and Hung Hom.
+Following heavy financial losses on these routes the company did not seek to renew the three-year licence to operate these routes when it expired on 31st March 2011.
+No other ferry operator expressed an interest in taking over the Wan Chai to Hung Hom service but Fortune Ferry Company has been awarded a licence to operate a new Central (Pier 8) to Hung Hom ferry service from 28th Juine 2020.

 Star Ferry "Day Star"